harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/scoutsuite-scanner-reference.md

 sidebar_position: 350
 ---

-You can run ScoutSuite scans on your configurations using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.
+You can ingest ScoutSuite scan results using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.

 ## Important notes for running ScoutSuite scans in STO